Message from the President April 1, 2025

 ATCB’s Shift to Self-Management: Organization Restructuring

-A major shift is underway for the ATCB as we transition from external management to self-management.
+A major shift is underway for the Art Therapy Credentials Board (ATCB) as we transition from external management to self-management.
 Our Board of Directors and special committees are committed to building a new headquarters and enhancing ATCB’s operations.
 We are conducting an operational assessment and restructuring workflows to improve efficiency while controlling costs amid rising operational expenses.

 We have developed specialized workflows and designated staff to manage specific elements of the Art Therapy Credentials Board.